mjt91/mjt91.github.io/_posts/2024-09-20-mission-statement.md

 - I am an early riser
 - I am honest and direct
 - One of my mottos is *"Hate the game - not the player"*
-- I don't believe in a *free lunch*
+- I don't believe in *free lunch*
 - I go through life with the attitude that if you truly want something, you must be honest with yourself, unafraid to pursue it, and have fun along the way
 - Hard work is important to me (*"Put in the hard work!"*)
+- I am very competitive
 - My thought process is driven by *"framework thinking"*

 [wiki-mission-statement]: https://en.wikipedia.org/wiki/Mission_statement